kubernetes-sigs/kueue/keps/74-support-argo-workflow/README.md

 #### Story 4

-I amd a Tekton user.
+I am a Tekton user.
 Pipelines are used to define the workflows.
 Pipelines contains multiple Tasks.
-These tasks are executed in parallel unless you set the runAfter field or finally field.Tasks contains multiple Steps.
+These tasks are executed in parallel unless you set the runAfter field or finally field.
+Tasks contains multiple Steps.
 To add Steps to a Task you define a steps field (required) containing a list of desired Steps.
 The order in which the Steps appear in this list is the order in which they will execute.
 PipelineRun is the execution instance of a pipeline and TaskRun is the execution instance of a task.

 Apart from taskRef and taskSpec, pipelineRef and pipelineSpec allows you to specify a pipeline in pipelineTask.
 This allows you to generate a child pipelineRun which is inherited by the parent pipelineRun.